 - a) Jane consulted the following books for her term paper.
 However, she could not come up with a correct reference list.
-Help her prepare one using the APA referencing style. - i) Structural Transformation in Conflict: Form Analysis to Interaction.
-London: Continuum Botes, J. 2003.
-(2 Marks) - ii) The Rise of 24-Hour News Television: Global Perspectives.
+Help her prepare one using the APA referencing style. - Structural Transformation in Conflict: Form Analysis to Interaction.
+London: Continuum Botes, J. 2003 (2 marks) - ii) The Rise of 24-Hour News Television: Global Perspectives.
 New York: Peter Lang Inc 2010 Cushion, S. & Lewis, J. (Eds.).
-(2 Marks) - iii) (pp. 148-168).
+(2 marks) - (pp. 148-168).
 Nairobi: Twaweza Communications Ltd. The Role of Youth in Trans-Local Peace Building amongst Pastoralist Communities in Northwestern Kenya.
 In Njogu, K. (Ed.).
+Youth and Peaceful Elections in Kenya Okumu, W. 2013 c) Non-Verbal communication is complementary to verbal communication.
+Explain any THREE forms of non-verbal communication you use in your daily communication.

-Youth and Peaceful Elections in Kenya Okumu, W. 2013.(2 Marks) - iv) Nairobi Focus Publishers ICT Simplified: A Handbook for the Communication Worker.
-2009 Kwanya, T. Nairobi.
-(2 Marks) - b) You have been appointed as a manager in Kenyatta National Hospital.
+- iv) Nairobi Focus Publishers ICT Simplified: A Handbook for the Communication Worker.
+2009 Kwanya, T. Nairobi (2 marks) - b) You have been appointed as a manager in Kenyatta National Hospital.
 Explain any THREE forms of communication that you may encounter in your line of duty.
-(6 Marks)